Locus-Wong/MultiplicationTable-IOS/README.md

 🎯 Custom Difficulty
 Choose which multiplication tables to practice using an easy-to-use Stepper (from 2× up to 12×).

-❓ Question Count Options
-Select how many questions you'd like to be asked:

-5 questions

-10 questions

-20 questions

 🔀 Random Question Generator
 Questions are generated randomly based on your selected difficulty and question count.